lindbrook/packageRank/README.md

 > 132644 2020-07-31 21:03:12 4284609 cholera   0.6.5      US    14
 ```

-Size-wise, there isn’t a problem.
-But the fact that seven different
-versions were downloaded, in order, should attract our attention.
-This
-is especially true given that the bloc above represents *all* the prior
+Here, we see that seven different versions of the package were
+downloaded sequentially in a bloc.
+A little digging show that these
-versions of ‘cholera’:
+seven versions represent *all* prior versions of ‘cholera’:

 ``` r
 packageHistory(package = "cholera")